Ketel Marte Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 26th in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have a 2.66 team ERA that ranks third among all MLB pitching staffs.
+- The Brewers have the second-ranked team ERA across all league pitching staffs (2.51).

-- The Brewers surrender the seventh-fewest home runs in baseball (eight total, 0.8 per game).
+- The Brewers surrender the fourth-fewest home runs in baseball (eight total, 0.7 per game).

+- Junk starts for the first time this season for the Brewers.

+- The 27-year-old righty last appeared Thursday, Aug.
+4 against the Oakland Athletics, when he started and went 2 1/3 innings.

 © 2023 Data Skrive.
 All rights reserved.